matbesancon/hugo-site/content/posts/2017-09-05-moving-content-hugo.md

 image = "posts/hiking.jpg"
 +++

-Last weeks have been pretty intense as I started a joined PhD project between INRIA Lille and Ecole Polytechnique Montreal.
-I had been preparing for this fresh start for several months and also wanted to evolve in my content creation.
+Last weeks have been pretty intense.
+I officially left Equisense and  started a joined PhD project between INRIA Lille and Ecole Polytechnique Montreal.
+I had been preparing for this fresh start for several months and also wanted to evolve in my content creation process.

 ## A journey from plain markdown to Hugo